artemhp/js-eras/presentation-introduction.md

 # New Introduction Draft

-**Slide 1 – Hook (robot vs. dev visual, 5s)**
+**Slide 1 – Hook (room photo + PhillyJS logo)**
-“Good morning!
-Lately I keep hearing the same question: ‘Is AI about to end front-end development?’
-If that thought has kept you up at night, you’re in good company.”
+“Welcome to PhillyJS!
+Thank you for coming out—seeing this many people tells me the topic is hitting a nerve.
+AI excites a lot of us, but it also scares many of us.
+It can ship code, fuel no-code tools so non-tech folks ship features, even replace the late-night coding sessions we love.”

-**Slide 2 – Reframe (question on screen)**
+**Slide 2 – Grounding (news headline collage)**
-“But we’ve been here before.
-WYSIWYG editors, Ajax, jQuery, SPAs—every new wave felt like it might replace us, and every time we learned how to ride it.”
+“Yes, that’s happening.
+The industry is moving fast, headlines are loud, and it’s easy to react instead of analyze.
+As developers with analytical mindsets, we owe it to ourselves to slow down, look at the data, and make our own conclusions.”

-**Slide 3 – Thesis (timeline teaser)**
+**Slide 3 – History Lens (timeline teaser)**
-“My take is simple: AI isn’t a break, it’s the next step.
-It boosts what we already do best—creative problem solving, adapting fast, and building great experiences—not just typing code.”
+“My favorite way to do that is a retrospective.
+I’m a history nerd—U.S., Europe, and of course Ukraine.
+The world feels chaotic right now: wars, conflicts, shaky economies.
+The only way I stay grounded is by studying patterns.”

-**Slide 4 – Stakes (stat or quote)**
+**Slide 4 – Quotes (wall of quotes)**
-“And there’s urgency.
-Each era left people behind: the table-layout crowd, the folks who skipped the build step, the ones who never left ES5.
-This wave is faster, so leaning in now matters.”
+“Those patterns keep showing up.
+‘Those who cannot remember the past are condemned to repeat it.’
+‘History repeats itself, first as tragedy, second as farce.’
+‘What has been will be again.’
+‘History doesn’t repeat itself, but it often rhymes.’
+These lines hit harder when you watch tech cycles.”

-**Slide 5 – Roadmap + Disclaimer (eras list)**
+**Slide 5 – Thesis & Roadmap (eras list)**
-“We’ll spend the next 45 minutes walking through six eras—from handwritten HTML to AI-generated UI.
-This timeline is my own lens, not an official history.
-Some boxes will be yellow: those are tools I know from the outside but haven’t mastered yet.”
+“So tonight we’ll look at six eras of front-end—from handwritten HTML to AI-generated UI—and see how history is rhyming again.
+This is my lens, not an official record.
+I’ll mark a few boxes in yellow when it’s a tool I know more by study than by daily use.”

-**Slide 6 – Credibility & Invitation**
+**Slide 6 – Invitation**
-“I’m Artem Deikun, and I want this to be interactive.
-After each era slide, feel free to cheer, disagree, or call out a tech that’s missing or misplaced.
-I’m more than happy to explain why it’s there, tell the story behind it, or admit when it’s just something I’m still learning.
-Positive, negative, or just curious—bring the feedback.”
+“I’m Artem Deikun.
+After each era slide, jump in—positive, negative, or just curious.
+If you want to challenge why a technology is on the list or hear the story behind it, I’m more than happy to share.
+Let’s learn the past together so we can build the next chapter on purpose.”